tomverbeure/cosine_approximation/README.md

  | 22 | 4194304 | 3219 | 0.6362 |
  | 23 | 8388608 | 4553 | 0.6361 |

-For here, we can estimate the number of points per quadrant as follows:
+From here, we can estimate the number of points per quadrant as follows:

 ```
 nr_points ~ sqrt(divider) / 0.64